jonasberlinma/ci-demo/README.md

   * Receives the result
   * Writes out the result

-You can run the client in your favorite way with just two arguments:
+You can run the client in your favorite way with three arguments:

 ```
-java org.theberlins.citest.ImageRecognitionClientApplication http://192.168.99.101:32700 test.csv
+java org.theberlins.citest.ImageRecognitionClientApplication http://192.168.99.101:32700 test.csv 2
 ```
+The third argument is the number of threads.
 If you need a copy of the test data it is available here:

 https://s3.amazonaws.com/h2o-public-test-data/bigdata/laptop/mnist/test.csv.gz